weewx/weewx/docs_src/usersguide/monitoring.md

             level = DEBUG
             formatter = verbose
             class = logging.handlers.TimedRotatingFileHandler
-            # File to log to:
+            # File to log to, relative to WEEWX_ROOT:
             filename = log/{process_name}.log
             # When to rotate:
             when = midnight